 In this program, you’ll have the opportunity to choose from a broad range of concentrations to supplement your learning.
 You’ll also discover how to leverage this knowledge in the context of organizations.
 Additionally, you’ll build field-ready experience through a hands-on internship.

 The study of organizational behavior examines the activity of people in groups.
 In a similar fashion, organizational psychology considers human behavior related to work.
 Organizational studies also includes research on how people build and manage a variety of organizations.
 This knowledge can be used to make workplaces more productive and efficient.

 Why do we study organizational psychology?

 Having an understanding of organizational psychology allows you to identify problems and come up with solutions in relation to various organizations.
 Specialized study identifies resource gaps and institutes sustainable plans for improvement.
-As an organizational studies major, you’ll play a critical role in these efforts.
+With an organizational studies major concentration, you’ll play a critical role in these efforts.